 The Department of Education at the UCLA School of Education and Information Studies has been named the nation’s top public graduate school of education by U.S. News and World Report in their 2022 annual rankings of American Graduate Educational Institutions.

 UCLA Education is #1 in the Nation

-The UCLA Department of Education has been named the number one graduate school of education in the nation by U.S. News & World Report.
+The UCLA Department of Education has been named the number one public graduate school of education in the nation by U.S. News & World Report.
 The Department is known as a leader in the study of urban education and the development and support of teachers and school leaders strongly committed to social justice.
 Read More >

 Message from the Chair